Alfser/Alfser/README.md

-## I'm a Studant, Developer and Christain.
+## I'm a Studant, Developer, Christian and Almost Computer Engeneer.

-- 🔭 I’m currently working on developing a Webservice using Python Flak framework.
+- 🔭 I’m currently working on [PAEM Project UFOPA University- webservice](https://github.com/flaviacomp/app-paem-db-restful).
 - 🌱 I’m currently learning how to build a modern applications on AWS and also javaScript programing.
 - 👯 I’m looking to collaborate on backend sigle projects using Node.js to strengthen my learning.
 - 🤔 I’m looking for help the best way to build secure web API.